AmadeusQQ/behavioral-cloning/README.md

 - Frames: 10798
 - Images: 32394

+Data 3
+- Track: 1
+- Type: Center
+- Angle in degrees: Less than -1, more than 1
+- Direction: Clockwise
+- Laps: 5
+- Frames:
+- Images:

 # design-model
 Implement the NVIDIA model as the base architecture.
 Input an image array of 0 to 255 as integers and output the steering angle as a float.